skanehira/docker.vim/README.md

 " If you not want to check, please set 0 to this option. let g:docker_plugin_version_check = 1

+" Set value to 1 can enable using tmux to attach container.
+" default value: 0
+let g:docker_use_tmux = 1

 " this is registry auth info.
 " if you want to push an image, please set your auth info. let g:docker_registry_auth = {